 Subject to strict and specific rules, investments into Venture Capital companies entitle the investor to a full tax deduction of the cost of the investment.
 Such deduction is not recoupable if the investment is held for at least 5 years.
-No deduction is allowed in respect of shares acquired after 30 June 2021.
+No deduction is allowed in respect of shares acquired in Venture Capital companies after 30 June 2021.